Microscopy Core

 • Zeiss LSM 800 point scanning confocal

-• Coming soon: Crest X-Light V3 spinning disk confocal
+• Crest X-Light V3 spinning disk confocal

 Specialty Microscopy: